QuitoTactico/QuitoTactico/README.md

 Additionally, I have worked on web application development using Django, including a [movie website](https://github.com/QuitoTactico/moviereviewsproject), a [numeric analysis and linear regression interactive graphicator](https://github.com/QuitoTactico/Proyecto_analisis), an [enterprise data interactive graphicator](https://github.com/QuitoTactico/proyecto-sinfo) and a [tech learning route generator](https://github.com/QuitoTactico/SoftServe-Academy) that is a project we made for [SoftServe Inc.](https://www.softserveinc.com/en-us), a real client.
 With non-opinionated frameworks, I made an [Online Store backend using Flask](https://github.com/QuitoTactico/Flask-API-REST-App) (the usual, but with swagger, smorest, migrations and JWT), also a [P2P Chord-based network](https://github.com/QuitoTactico/P2P-Chord), and a manual [Hadoop Distributed Filesystem (HDFS)](https://github.com/QuitoTactico/HDFS).
 Also on framework-less applications, like a [shortest route calculator/graphicator system for Medellín's streets](https://github.com/QuitoTactico/ST0245-001), with a [Medellín's Metro version](https://github.com/OmdenaAI/eafit-colombia-transportation-subway) developed along [Omdena Inc.](https://github.com/OmdenaAI), an international team.

-In the field of artificial intelligence, I have implemented models for [facial](https://github.com/QuitoTactico/Proyecto-ReconocimientoDeRostros) and [voice](https://github.com/QuitoTactico/PYTHON/tree/main/Reconocedor%20de%20voz) recognition, and I have also explored home automation with a [smart curtain system (RaspberryPI)](https://github.com/QuitoTactico/Proyecto-CortinasInteligentes) that responds to external light, and for Data Engineering i've worked on a [Covid data consumption and analysis](https://github.com/QuitoTactico/HiveQL-Covid-analysis) with all the AWS and PySpark stack, which I'm currently learning deeper in [Globant](https://www.globant.com/) as a tech trainee in my professional internship.
+In the field of artificial intelligence, I have implemented models for [facial](https://github.com/QuitoTactico/Proyecto-ReconocimientoDeRostros) and [voice](https://github.com/QuitoTactico/PYTHON/tree/main/Reconocedor%20de%20voz) recognition, and I have also explored home automation with a [smart curtain system (RaspberryPI)](https://github.com/QuitoTactico/Proyecto-CortinasInteligentes) that responds to external light, and for Data Engineering i've worked on a [Covid data consumption and analysis](https://github.com/QuitoTactico/HiveQL-Covid-analysis) with all the AWS and PySpark stack, which I learnt deeper in [Globant](https://www.globant.com/) as a tech trainee in my professional internship.

 My experience with Python is diverse, focusing on creating practical and innovative solutions while solving logical challenges that I find satisfying.